 The probability of selling to an existing customer is between 60% and 70%, while that number falls between 5% and 20% for new customers.
 Selling to customers who are already happy with your brands and products is much easier and more affordable.

 This is one of the reasons why customer retention is so important and why you need to focus on it.
-And the feedback will tell you how satisfied your customers really are.
+And the feedback about product will tell you how satisfied your customers really are.
 Ask for their opinions regularly to find areas where you need to improve and keep retention at an all-time high.

 You can learn a lot from your customers.
 The importance of customer feedback is much bigger than it was just a decade ago and it will undoubtedly keep rising.